 The EMET graphical user interface (EMET_GUI.exe) provides an interface to configure the "Certificate Trust" entries.
 However, it is also possible to import a previously exported pinning rules configuration using either EMET_GUI or EMET_CONF.
-Configuration via Group Policy is not supported for this feature.

 An example of how to create Certificate Trust pinning rules is available at this blog post on the Security Research & Defense blog.